MayFu2025/unit1_project/README.md

 In the first line, I define the function validate_selection, which takes the parameter choices which is a list, and returns an integer, In the next line, I create a variable expect, which represents the range of numbers the program is expecting from the user.
 In this case, it is the length of the list of choices, and hence the program expects the user to choose an option between the first option in the list and the last option in the list.
 In the next line, I create a variable select, which stores the user's input to a prompt asking them for the number corresponding to the choice they would like to make (as per the displayed menu's format).
 The program then checks using a while loop if select is a numeric value, or if the integer value of select is within the expected values.
 While either is False, the program will keep prompting the user's input for a numeric choice between the expected options and newly storing it as select until both conditions turn True.
 Once the if statement is True, it will go to the else statement, which prompts the for loop to break.
 Select is then converted into an integer before being returned from the function.

 ## Create New User Function
-While not in the success criteria, I believed that it would be beneficial for the client if they can create multiple accounts: this way, they could share with the product their family members, or finance their personal and work expenditures separately.
-I thought of doing this by using csv files, while loops, and if statements.
+It would be beneficial for the client if they can create multiple accounts: this way, they could share with the product their family members, or finance their personal and work expenditures separately.
+I created this function by using csv files, while loops, and if statements.
 ```.py
 print("[Create New User]")
 with open('users.csv', mode='r') as users_list: